joshterrill/hushnote/README.md

 2. Install dependencies by typing `npm install`

-3. Rename the `.env.example` file to be `.env` by typing `mv .env.example .env`
+3. Create an `.env` file from a copy of `.env.example` by running `cp .env.example .env`

-4. Add your mongodb URL, secret passphrase, and other required variables to the `.env` file
+4. Add your mongodb connection string and other required variables to the `.env` file

-5. In order for the server-side encryption and decryption to work correctly, an IV needs to be generated.
-This is a 16-character string that looks something like this: `f8b43da1eb3cc7c5` which is the example that was put inside of the `.env.example` file.
-If you would like to generate your own, you can do so by running: `node generate-iv.js`

-6. Type `npm start` to run
+5. Type `npm start` to run